Patient Safety Issues – When Adverse Health Event Occurs

+Adverse Health Event.
 Minnesota hospitals are committed to doing all they can to prevent avoidable mistakes and improve patient care.
 Minnesota hospitals have championed an important improvement in how we track and report the most serious medical errors.
-Initiated by the Minnesota Hospital Association and the Minnesota Department of Health and created through state legislation in 2003, our system is the first in the nation to be built on the National Quality Forum’s list of 28 reportable adverse health events (see below), including retained objects after surgery, serious medication errors, pressure ulcers and more.
+Initiated by the Minnesota Hospital Association and the Minnesota Department of Health and created through state legislation in 2003, our system is the first in the nation to be built on the National Quality Forum’s list of 28 reportable adverse events in healthcare (see below), including retained objects after surgery, serious medication errors, pressure ulcers and more.

 Through hospital participation in the MHA Patient Safety Registry, hospitals report safety event and medical error information in order to share existing safeguards, identify common safety issues and facilitate new collaborative solutions among hospitals.
 Minnesota’s approach goes beyond reporting; hospitals gain access to valuable information including benchmark reports and key learnings and action steps from peer hospitals.